 Start the engine to circulate the power steering fluid.
 Stop the engine and refill the reservoir.

 Turn off the engine and check the power steering fluid level.
 Add fluid if necessary.
+Do not overfill the reservoir / system.

 Road test to verify the repair.